top of page

 Ali (Fitzgerald) Trumbo

 Ali joined LSU from the Virginia Polytechnic Institute and State University (Virginia Tech) in August 2010.
 She studied subtropical, coastal riverine fish populations across multiple ecoregions to investigate whether fish-habitat niche specializations are affected more influenced by local or landscape factors.
-Ali is an avid fly-fisher.
-She defended her thesis in July 2012 and is currently with the Washington Department of Fish and Wildlife.
+She defended her MS in July 2012 and is currently with the Washington Department of Fish and Wildlife.

 Melissa (Fries) Gray

 Melissa came to LSU from The Ohio State University in 2008.
-Her MS project was quantifying the physical and chemical factors that appear to be controlling the amount and rate of introgression between Florida-strain and northern strain largemouth bass.
-Melissa also is an avid angler and hunter.
-Melissa was the 2010 winner of the Ben and Pauline Stanley Excellence Award for Outstanding Master's of Science Student in the School.
-She graduated in 2010 and completed her degree from the LSU School of Veterinary Medicine in 2015.
+Her MS project was quantifying the physical and chemical factors that appear to be controlling the amount and rate of introgression between Florida Bass and Largemouth Bass. .
+She graduated with her MS in 2010 and completed her degree from the LSU School of Veterinary Medicine in 2015.
 She is now a practicing veterinarian in Idaho.

 Samantha Lott